The Fibonacci retracement tool is one of the essential tools that every professional trader must know about.

 This guide will talk about the Fibonacci Retracement Tool and how you can use it in four easy steps.

-To understand what is the Fibonacci retracement tool and how it works, you must first know about the Fibonacci numbers.
-These numbers comprise a unique sequence, with each Fib number being the sum of two previous numbers like 0, 1, 1, 2, 3, 5, 8, 13, and so forth.
-The most commonly used Fibonacci ratios in trading include 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
+To understand what the Fibonacci retracement tool is and how it works, you must first know about the Fibonacci numbers.
+These numbers comprise a unique sequence, with each Fibonacci number being the sum of two previous numbers, such as 0, 1, 1, 2, 3, 5, 8, 13, and so forth.
+In trading, don’t use the numbers as they are.
+Instead, we use the ratios derived by dividing a Fibonacci number by other numbers surrounding it.
+The Fibonacci ratios commonly used in trading include 23.6%, 38.2%, 50%, 61.8%, and 78.6%.

 Fibonacci retracement levels provide areas or zones where the price trend could potentially pause and from there, continue or reverse.
 They are often used as a go-to technical analysis tool for many traders.